Cliff Richard: Property search, investigation and BBC litigation

 In August 2014, Richard's apartment in Berkshire was searched after a complaint to the Metropolitan Police's Operation Yewtree, which investigated sexual misconduct allegations in the wake of the Jimmy Savile scandal.
 Richard was not arrested, and strongly denied the allegations.
 The BBC was criticised for its coverage of the search.
 The former Director of Public Prosecutions, Lord Macdonald of River Glaven, QC, criticised the police force for its "completely disreputable conduct" and said its action could make the warrant unlawful.
 Richard pulled out of a visit to the US Open tennis championships, turned down the freedom of his adopted Portuguese home city of Albufeira, and cancelled a scheduled appearance at Canterbury Cathedral because he did not want the event to be "overshadowed by the false allegation".
-He subsequently returned to the UK and voluntarily met with and was interviewed by members of South Yorkshire Police.
+He returned to the UK and was interviewed voluntarily by members of South Yorkshire Police.
 He was never arrested or criminally charged.
-Subsequently, David Crompton, chief constable of South Yorkshire Police, was criticised for his interactions with the BBC, and publicly apologised to Richard.
+David Crompton, chief constable of South Yorkshire Police, was criticised for his interactions with the BBC, and publicly apologised to Richard.

-In February 2015, South Yorkshire Police announced that the inquiry into the alleged offences had increased, and would be continuing.
-Richard subsequently released a statement maintaining that the allegations were "absurd and untrue".
+In February 2015, South Yorkshire Police announced that the inquiry into the alleged offences had increased and would be continuing.
+Richard released a statement maintaining that the allegations were "absurd and untrue".
 The development came a day after an independent report had concluded that South Yorkshire Police had "interfered with the singer's privacy" by telling the BBC about the August 2014 property search.
 A review by former chief constable Andy Trotter said South Yorkshire Police had breached police guidance on protecting the identity of those under investigation and the handling of the search had dented the force's reputation.
 The BBC's tip-off regarding the search reportedly came from within Operation Yewtree, although Crompton said he could not be certain that the leak originated from there.